jhu-arch/arch-tutorial/Shorts.rst

 For more details, see. :ref:`Virtual Environment <virtual-env>`.

-1. Open your terminal or command prompt and navigate to the directory where you want to create the virtual environment.
+1. Connect to Rockfish terminal and navigate to the directory where you want to create the virtual environment.
 2. Enter the following command to create a new virtual environment:

 .. code-block:: console